Humpty Doom, Hillvale gallery, Brunswick, May 11-29, 2023

 Humpty Doom started with pictures I took as a teenager, growing up in Humpty Doo, a rural district of the so-called “northern territory”.
 In the following decades I’ve explored the relations between my family and the Larrakia land we live on through photographs of our local surroundings and the three generations living there.

-A selection of this work was awared the Fineman photography prize.
+This work was awared the Fineman photography prize, 2021.
 The judges said, "Her work expands, with great vividness, the value-judgements of terrain, land use and function.
 Fenwick’s series rewrites the conventions of natural beauty and barrenness, with a framing that is empathetic as it is uncompromising.

 Strongly charged emotive images that look at the immediate surroundings beyond cliché images.
 A starkly beautiful, ineffable series which presents new readings on Australia rural area which is hardly known by the wider audience outside of the country… Fenwick’s images carry an uncanny sense that arises out of the stress points of the past and are manifest in beauty found in a hostile and bleak landscape.”